 Panekit is a headless window manager toolkit for Svelte 5.

-The idea behind Panekit originates from old school MDI style GUI from the era of Java Swing and Visual Fox Pro, with a modern touch in the form of tiling modes and a declarative style.
+The idea behind Panekit originates from old school MDI style GUI from the era of Java Swing and Visual Fox Pro, with a modern touch in the form of tiling modes (Coming soon!) and a declarative style.

 If you are planning to use this, beware of the following: